fidelis-eng/fidelis-eng/README.md

 - 🌱 I’m currently learning **Django Framework and Docker**

-- 👨‍💻 All of my projects are available at [My Portfolio](https://fidelis-eng.github.io/mwafi-portfolio/)
+- 👨‍💻 All of my projects are available at [Portfolio Link](https://fidelis-eng.github.io/mwafi-portfolio/)

 - 📫 How to reach me **mwafiyulloh@gmail.com**

-- 📄 Know about my experiences [My Resume](https://shorturl.at/tlrkQ)
+- 📄 Know about my experiences [Resume Link](https://shorturl.at/tlrkQ)

 - ⚡ Fun fact **I can speak a little bit Japanese :)**